Master of Science in Engineering, Sustainability and Health

 The online Master of Science in Engineering, Sustainability and Health (MESH) program is an innovative, transdisciplinary graduate degree program offered by the Shiley-Marcos School of Engineering.

-The MESH program offers a transdisciplinary approach to community work, social justice, sustainability, global health and international development through the blending and application of knowledge from a diversity of schools and disciplines.
-While the program is offered through USD’s school of engineering, it is designed to engage not just engineering professionals, but also students from many diverse fields.
+The MESH program offers a transdisciplinary approach to community work, social justice, sustainability, global health and international development through the blending and application of knowledge from a variety of schools and disciplines.
+While the program is offered through USD’s school of engineering, it is designed to engage not just engineering professionals, but also students from many different fields.

 Who is the MESH degree for?